-S.NO: SAFE PROCEDURES FOR HAZARDS IF NOT 11 PURGING FOLLOWED 11.1 Exclude all ignition sources within 5m of 11.2 Prevent the build-up of static electricity in PE pipes by using wet rags in contact with both the pipes and the ground.
+S.NO: SAFE PROCEDURES FOR HAZARDS IF NOT 11 PURGING FOLLOWED 11.1 Exclude all ignition sources within 5m of any gas purging operation.
+Fire hazard.
+11.2 Prevent the build-up of static electricity in PE pipes by using wet rags in contact with both the pipes and the ground.
 Static electricity will cause shock to workers.
 Even if it is small reaction due to shock will result in indirect accidents.
 11.3 Make fire extinguishers available and position them for immediate use.
 Lack of extinguishers will lead to big fires.
 11.4 Provide warning signs to alert the public.
 Warning signs help to remind public about the hazards and the adequate measures to be taken.
 1.15 Exercise care when venting/purging large volumes of gas in built-up areas.
 Chance of fire.
 1.16 All vent points must be installed before the purging operation commences and must terminate with a flame trap at least 2m above.
 Flame trap prevents the ingress of sparks.
 1.17 All personnel involved in the commissioning exercise must be briefed on the sequence of operation and their rules immediately prior to the operation.
 Method of communication and roles of individuals to be given in the approved written procedure.
-1
+Proper communication and clarity of duties will make work easier as it will avoid omissions and helps in immediate response in case of emergency.